stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 !!!
 Warning "No shell"

-    The DTN doesn't provide any interactive shell, so connecting via SSH directly won't work.
+    The DTNs don't provide any interactive shell, so connecting via SSH directly won't work.
 It will only accept `scp`, `sftp`, `rsync` of `bbcp` connections.

-One important difference to keep in mind when transferring files through the Sherlock DTN is that the default destination path for files, unless specified, is the user `$SCRATCH` directory, not `$HOME`.
+One important difference to keep in mind when transferring files through the Sherlock DTNs is that the default destination path for files, unless specified, is the user `$SCRATCH` directory, not `$HOME`.

 That means that the following command: